Should I take SAT Subject Tests? How many? What subjects?

 Some schools require all applicants (with a few exceptions) to submit SAT Subject Test scores.
 Usually they require 2 in different subject areas.
 Examples include Harvard and Carnegie Mellon.

-Recommended (or “encouraged”)
+Recommended (or “optional”)

 Many of these schools use SAT Subject Tests for placement in addition to or instead of considering them as part of your application.
 This is a particularly common use of foreign language test scores, since high school language classes vary widely in pace and rigor from school to school, and language courses are tracked very differently at the college level.
 This makes it convenient to have a standardized test with which to judge students on a level playing field.
 Schools who use SAT Subject Tests for placement include American University and Indiana University.